Basic navigation | Local navigation

 • The packet is received by RipEX 2

-• The router compares the destination IP 192.168.2.2 with its own ethernet address 192.168.2.1/24
+• The router compares the destination IP 192.168.2.2 with its own Ethernet address 192.168.2.1/24

-and determines that the packet’s destination is within its ETH network and sends the packet over the ethernet interface – eventually, the packet is received by RTU 2.
+and determines that the packet’s destination is within its ETH network and sends the packet over the Ethernet interface – eventually, the packet is received by RTU 2.

 2.3.4.
-Addressing hints
+Router – Flexible, Addressing hints

 In large and complex networks with numerous repeaters, individual routing tables may become long and difficult to comprehend.
 To keep the routing tables simple, the addressing scheme should follow the layout of the radio network.